Brkoo/AplikacijaZaProjekt/README.md

 ## Features
 - Login and registration
 - Facial recognition login
-- Acces to all locations of smart boxes around Slovenia
+- Access to all locations of smart boxes around Slovenia
 - TSP+GA for generating fastest route

 ## Screenshots